 The Bread Man

-Design courtesy of our fellow Westsiders at the Design Ranch.
+Iconic design and branding courtesy of our fellow Westsiders at the Design Ranch.

 This collaborative loaf features local chocolatier Christopher Elbow's blend of Valrhona chocolate incorporated into our Cranberry Almond bread.
 We only roll this bread out twice a year.
 Look for it on New Year's Eve and Valentine's Day.
 Photo: Lindsay Laricks